pverkind/sira-project-pv/README.md

 The website is versioned: the index.html file in the root folder of the repository will redirect to the latest released version (releases are dated: vYYYY-MM-DD).

-The latest changes (since the latest release) are visible under [pverkind.github.io/sira-project-pv/work-in-progress](https://pverkind.github.io/sira-project-pv/work-in-progress) External users should only use the released version, which is citable and does not change.
+External users should only use the released version, which is citable and does not change.
+The latest changes (since the latest release) are visible under [pverkind.github.io/sira-project-pv/work-in-progress](https://pverkind.github.io/sira-project-pv/work-in-progress)

-The goal is that Kevin can keep on working on his files and whenever he pushes his changes to GitHub, the changes will be reflected in the work-in-progress page.
+The goal is that Kevin can keep on working on his witness files and whenever he pushes his changes to GitHub, the changes will be reflected in the work-in-progress page.
 When he's happy with the current state of the website (or, every 6 months), he can create a new dated release.

 The GitHub Actions script that updates the website whenever a change is pushed to GitHub also performs some consistency tests on the data.
-You can see the output reports (logs) of the GitHub Actions script under the "Actions" tab in the github repo.
+You can see the output reports ("logs") of the GitHub Actions script under the "Actions" tab in the github repo.
 In the left-hand column, click "Build website" to see a report for all website updates.
 Click on the label of the latest run of the "Build website" workflow, then click "build-html" and then on "rebuild website".
 The log lists all the inconsistencies the script found in the witness files; you can fix these manually in the witness files.

-# setup
+# Setup

 For this to work, you should: